ahritik/ArtifactGen/README.md

 ## Citation

-If you use this work, please cite our PrePrint at arXiv:XXXX.XXXX (citation details to be added upon publication).
+If you use this work, please cite our PrePrint at arXiv:2509.08188.

 ## How to Run Everything